td-tan/ushort/README.md

 # ushort
-My simple frameworkless URL shortener in PHP with vanilla JS for SPA
+My simple frameworkless URL shortener in PHP with vanilla JS + a sprinkle $ jquery for SPA

 # LICENSE